tidb-incubator/TiBigData/docs/specs/lookup.md

 ## Goals:

 Implement primary key and secondary index-based lookup in TiBigData.
-This decreases lookup latency with the best efforts and saves unnecessary waste of resources for load balancers and TiDB servers.
+This decreases lookup latency with the best efforts and saves unnecessary costs for load balancers and TiDB servers.

 ## Solutions: